dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

 The benchmark uses a synthetic FastAPI service and 15 deliberately flawed pull requests.
 The service fixture contains 11 known-good files that encode the local patterns an AI reviewer should use as evidence: authentication, authorization, parameterized SQL, rate limiting, secrets, safe file paths, upload validation, inventory locking, HTML escaping, JSON serialization, Pydantic constraints, generic error responses, explicit CORS origins, constant-time secret comparison, and redirect allowlists.

 The PR fixture covers those same concerns.
-The point is not to model a real application perfectly; it is to create a stable benchmark where reviewer implementations can be compared against known expected issues.
+The point is not to model a real application perfectly; it is to create a stable benchmark where agentic reviewer designs can be compared against known expected issues.

 The fixture code is intentionally outside the article body: